Externoak/Vagrant-Postgresql/README.md

-# Vagrant-Postgresql-Redis (Work in progress)
+# Vagrant-Postgresql

-Postgresql and Redis Basic machines
+Postgresql with one basic DB working as master connected to an Postgresql slave machine fully functional and working.

 ## How to run :
      sh start.sh